linner-a/nature-guide-company/README.md

 # nature-guide-company
-I am very happy with this website that I have created for an imagened company giving nature tours.
+I am very happy with this fully responsive website that I have created for an imagened company giving nature tours.

 https://linner-a.github.io/nature-guide-company/